Webinar: How CFOs Can Maximize Margins with Contract Intelligence

 Contract risks are a reality of doing business, but they don't have to be a source of worry.
 With a solid understanding of potential risks and a proactive approach to risk management, you can navigate contracting with greater certainty and minimize the chances of encountering unforeseen issues.

-Identify and manage risk throughout the contract management lifecycle.
 Contract lifecycle management (CLM) technology can help to standardize and streamline risk identification across your organization.
+Contract management software helps companies standardize legal language by providing templates and clause libraries with pre-approved, consistent wording that aligns with organizational policies and regulatory requirements.
 A configurable risk model helps track risks across different categories, such as financial, contractual, performance, and third parties.
-For procurement, companies use their contracts to examine their sourcing strategy to ensure they are not overly dependent on a single supplier.

 On the sell-side, enforce “know your buyer” best practices to stay in compliance with international law.
 Look up and leverage internal data as well as external data, from sources such as D&B and Thomson Reuters, to determine risk scores, ensure proactive risk monitoring and increase visibility for stakeholders.